 Gentamicin is toxic to the hair cells of the inner ear, and to certain cells in the kidney.
-As a result, a person on gentamicin can suffer ototoxicity (damage to the inner ear) which is more precisely referred to as bilateral vestibulopathy, and acute renal failure (kidney damage).
-The bilateral vestibulopathy is usually permanent, and acute renal failure, or nephrotoxicity, is usually transient.
-Occasionally, gentamicin causes more damage to one ear than the other, leaving a person with a unilateral rather than bilateral total loss.
+As a result, a person on gentamicin can suffer ototoxicity (damage to the inner ear) and acute renal failure (kidney damage).
+Occasionally, gentamicin causes more damage to one ear than the other, leaving a person with a unilateral loss rather than bilateral total loss.
+Vestibulopathy (unilateral or bilateral) is permanent, and acute renal failure, or nephrotoxicity, is usually transient.

 In addition to the hair cells that detect fluid movement in the semicircular canals, specialized hair cells have crystals of calcium carbonate affixed to the ends of the stereocilia, and are known as otolith cells.
 These cells detect linear acceleration and gravity.
-Dr. Timothy Hain has an excellent section on his website devoted to otoliths.
+Dr. Timothy Hain, a neurologist at Northwestern University in Chicago has an excellent section on his website devoted to otoliths.

 Blood capillaries surround the semicircular canals.
 As gentamicin is introduced into the bloodstream, some of the gentamicin diffuses out of these capillaries and enters the endolymph.
 The higher the concentration of gentamicin in the blood, and the longer the gentamicin is present, the more gentamicin will diffuse into the endolymph.
 Since the volume of the endolymph is relatively constant, and since the endolymph is not rapidly replaced, the concentration of gentamicin in the endolymph increases with higher serum gentamicin concentrations and length of gentamicin administration.